View our video

 Leveraging the Latest Technology to Advance Care

-Learn how our telemedicine team is improving care for children at our main hospital by making use of a new robot that visits patient rooms.
+Learn how our telehealth team is improving care for children at our main hospital by making use of a new robot that visits patient rooms.

 A new partnership with Sabará Hospital Infantil in São Paulo, Brazil, will enable patients there to have access to Children's National Hospital pediatric cardiac intensive care specialists and consultations via telehealth.
 The first international telehealth offering from Children's National for pediatric cardiac care will include teleconference-based training for Sabará nursing staff and second opinions through medical teleconsultations with specialists in all areas of pediatric cardiology, based on each patient's individual needs.